MIT World Peace University: Student life

-Cultural activities like drama, literary arts and music as well as sports and other activities are very important in student life.
+MITWPU's Cultural Club also engages in activities like drama, literary arts and music as well as sports and other activities are very important in student life.
 MITCOE-ts also have been participating in Firodiya Karandak an inter-collegiate competition where students showcase their talents through plays.
-MITCOE-ts' regularly participate in linguistic and Marathi play competitions like Purshottam Karandtak.
-MITCOE remained in the top three ranks of Purshottam karandtak and was the winner of its 2011 edition.
+MITWPU regularly participate in linguistic and play competitions like Purshottam Karandak and Firodia Karandak and was First Runner Up in 2024 with play "Rehnuma" and First Runner Up in 2026 with play "Rapta".MITCOE remained in the top three ranks of Purshottam karandak and was the winner of its 2011 edition.
+And also won prestigious Sawai Karandak.